 You must have been admitted by the Graduate School as a degree student before being hired as a graduate assistant.

-Interested students are encouraged to complete and submit the Assistantship application by March 7 for consideration for the following fall term.
-Applications received after March 7 will be considered only if positions are still available.
+Interested students are encouraged to complete and submit the Assistantship application by February 25 for consideration for the following fall term.
+Priority consideration will be given to applicants whose admission file is complete (including audition) by February 25.

 The School of Music does not offer graduate assistantships during the summer months.
 Download the application.